Francis J. Woolley House

-The Francis J. Woolley House is located in Oak Park, Illinois, United States, a Chicago suburb.
+The Francis J. Woolley House is a home at 1030 Superior Street in Oak Park, a suburb of Chicago, Illinois, United States.
 The house was designed by American architect Frank Lloyd Wright in 1893.
 The Queen Anne style home is reflective of Wright's early designs for lower-cost, more affordable housing.
 The Woolley House is similar to the trio of homes in Oak Park that are widely known as the "bootleg houses."
 The design is heavily influenced by Wright's first teacher, Joseph Silsbee, and the Arts and Crafts movement.
 The house is listed as a contributing property to a local and federal historic district.

 History

 The Francis J. Woolley House was named for the lawyer for whom architect Frank Lloyd Wright originally designed it, Francis J. Woolley.
+It is currently a private residence.